eye-division/susanmoxley/_posts/2017-06-09-emotional-health--mental-wellbeing-supporting-the-supporters-of-vulnerable-children-a-view-through-the-kaleidoscope.md

 Friends are good (especially those that are treading a similar path) but there are limits to what we can do for each other.
 And before anyone mentions an App, please don't.
 Buttons are not support, at least not for those of us borne in the late 1960s…..

-\*\*There is a need for something that extends beyond informal cups of coffee. \*\*
+> ***There is a need for something that extends beyond informal cups of coffee.&nbsp;***

 Parent-Carers do get asked alot, to consult on other people's corporate plans: - not that parent-carers mind this-&nbsp; but when it's the only mode of interaction with public agencies and their arms-length partners, being repeatedly asked minus any actual support, can get a little wearing.&nbsp;

-For many parent-carers, there is a need to process the emotions that come up when:
+**For many parent-carers, there is a need to process the emotions that come up when:**

-* you feel de-skilled around your child (parents are frequently trying out fresh strategies which they are given to support an aspect of their child's development);
+* you feel **de-skilled** around your child (parents are frequently trying out fresh strategies which they are given to support an aspect of their child's development);
-* or disempowered in an agency meeting (this happens quite alot when professionals are discussing what they will and won't give your child); &nbsp;
+* or **disempowered** in an agency meeting (this happens quite alot when professionals are discussing what they will and won't give your child); &nbsp;
-* or to handle that strange, semi- disabling outbreak of 'over-empathy' …… you know the sort that seeps into your brain when you leave a conversation with over-worked, under-resourced public sector professionals who have just forgotten to implement a key part of your child's support plan for the third time that month…… but you've got to rollock them anyway, to get things done?
+* or to handle that strange, ***semi- disabling outbreak of 'over-empathy***' …… you know the sort that seeps into your brain when you leave a conversation with over-worked, under-resourced public sector professionals who have just forgotten to implement a key part of your child's support plan …… but you've got to tackle it head on with them anyway..?

 There is of course, a smattering of (valued) opportunities from the third sector for P-Cs in their localities (often involving taking their child to an event which can be challenging in itself).
 There is also on-line access to guidance (again valued) on which to call to help P-Cs fight their children's cases with the pubic sector itself.&nbsp;